gilmores/Portfolio/Practical Project - Knight Fight/README.md

 #  Practical Project Option: Knights of Legend

+This was the final project for my Introduction to Java course(CS164) in spring of 2021.
+It is a text based game that demonstrates a lot of object oriented programming concepts and lots of string manipulation.

 > This project is *large*.
 However, if you take it in steps, you find it  is very doable,
 > as long as  you start right away, and take breaks!
 Students have informed us
 > that while this project is daunting, sticking with it and completing it was